lulumon/ApartmentUnitApp/README.md

 This is bare-bones apartment search app created in Python.
 The program takes in apartment data from a text file in a space separated format.
 Through custom class modules, the app creates two databases for storing apartment and tenant information.
-The app also takes in user data to do the following:
+The app also takes in user input to do the following:

 <ol>
 <li>Rent/Lease Apartment</li>